How to Win a Served Bracket Challenge

 In the Australian Open contest, Andy’s seed bonuses (Victoria Mboko over Clara Tauson for +3 , Iva Jovic over Jasmine Paolini for +22) gave him the edge on JW.

 The lesson: Look for one or two unseeded players with legitimate upset potential and back them to make a run, and target high seeds who are struggling for an upset.
-No. 13 Jasmine Paolini is a good candidate, unfortunately.
-Is anyone brave enough to take No. 28 Hayley Baptiste to beat No. 2 Elena Rybakina in the second round for 26 extra points?

 Find Your Upsets in the Middle Rounds